NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Religious Students.md

 ---
 You and this character shared some religious training in the past, even if you didn't stick with it, and you admired their piety.

-Add the [[Feats/Student of the Canon|Student of the Canon]] skill feat to your background options
+Add the [[Student of the Canon|Student of the Canon]] skill feat to your background options